nikolaicholakov25/SOFTUNI-React-Exam/README.md

 - Java Script
 - HTML
 - CSS
-- SoftUni Practise server for storing user details and films
+- SoftUni Practise server for storing user details and films - https://github.com/softuni-practice-server/softuni-practice-server

 ## How To Start The App

-In the main folder there are to folders
+In the main folder there are two folders

 - App
 - Server